fabriguespe/Talk-To-Lens/README.md

 ### Playground

-For a more advance and fast way to test the prompts you can copy past the [PROMPT](/PROMPT.md) description into the openai playground.
+For a more advance and fast way to test the prompts you can copy paste the [PROMPT](/PROMPT.md) description into the openai playground.

 [Playground](https://platform.openai.com/playground?mode=chat)